 Tainted Dog Food Victims Get Settlement

-It only seems like a few months ago we were wogshepardrking to save my nurse’s dog’s life.
+It only seems like a few months ago we were working to save my nurse’s dog’s life.
 He was exposed to tainted dog food; food that was subsequently removed from store shelves.
 She couldn’t remember the brand.
 But she still recalls the vigil she stood over her dog.
 Her vet didn’t know if the dog would make it.
 However after adding a natural green food product to the dogs treatment regimen, he perked up and is alive today.

 There were a lot of dogs and cats that got sick and died due to contamination of an ingredient imported from China.
 That shouldn’t surprise anyone.
 Chinese products have been getting a lot of front page exposure late.
 There were headlines due to toxins in various products, including toothpaste, lead in children’s toys and a chemical coating on Aqua Dot toys that when ingested, turns into GHB, the date rape drug.
 How would you like that running around in your KIDS system?